Rigorous, constructive, efficient, and transparent

 Reviewers and the handling editor acknowledged on all published articles

-Our collaborative peer review maximizes manuscript quality while ensuring the rights of authors to submit their work for a rigorous, constructive, and transparent review process.
+Our collaborative peer review process maximizes quality while ensuring researchers' rights to submit their work for a rigorous, constructive, and transparent review.

-Peer review is handled by active researchers, carefully appointed to our editorial boards according to strict criteria of excellence, and who certify the accuracy and validity of research with their names on the published article.
+Peer review is handled by active researchers, carefully appointed to our editorial boards according to strict excellence criteria, and who certify the validity of research with their names on the published article.

 We believe peer review must be centered on objective criteria for the validity and quality of the work presented.
-At the same time, it should be rigorous, fair, constructive, accountable, and transparent for everyone involved.
-Last, but not least, peer review needs to be efficient.
+It should be rigorous, fair, constructive, accountable, and transparent for everyone involved.
+Last, but not least, the process needs to be efficient.

-To achieve this, we developed a unique, award-winning collaborative review forum that unites authors, reviewers, and the handling editor online and brings the highest quality service to all participants of the review process.
+To achieve this, we developed a unique, award-winning collaborative review forum that unites authors, reviewers, and the handling editor online and brings the highest quality service to all participants.
 We continuously innovate to provide cutting-edge tools and services for an efficient peer review.

 All submissions, including those that are part of themed Research Topic article collections, undergo the same rigorous review process.

-Frontiers upholds strict quality standards for manuscripts and the peer-review process through clear criteria and dedicated teams.
+Frontiers upholds strict quality standards for manuscripts and the peer review process through clear criteria and dedicated teams.
 Manuscripts that pass these criteria are accepted, those that do not pass the criteria are rejected.
-Frontiers does not reject manuscripts based on their perceived potential impact, nor does it set a rejection rate – formal or informal.
+We don't reject manuscripts based on their perceived potential impact, nor do we set a rejection rate – formal or informal.
 Instead, we judge the value and validity of presented work through rigorous quality checks and empower our editorial boards to take charge of content decisions.

 Handling editors and reviewers can recommend rejection at any time; editors make acceptance decisions; and chief editors make acceptance and rejection decisions.
 Frontiers' in-house research integrity team performs pre- and post-review quality screens and can reject articles that do not meet acceptance criteria (listed below).
 This model ensures rigorous peer review, rapid decisions, and the publication of high-quality research.